Gymnast544/dsi-hdmi-rpi-zero/README.md

 # DSi HDMI — Nintendo DSi Video Output for Raspberry Pi Zero

-Bare-metal Raspberry Pi Zero firmware that captures video from a Nintendo DSi top screen and outputs it via HDMI.
+Bare-metal Raspberry Pi Zero firmware that captures video from a Nintendo DSi screen (top or bottom) and outputs it via HDMI.

 ## Demo